cryptoparty/handbook/src/book.md

  * **BetterPrivacy** - manages "cookies" used to track you while visiting websites.
 Cookies are small bits of information stored in your browser.
 Some of them are used to track the sites you are visiting by advertisers. [https://addons.mozilla.org/en-US/firefox/addon/betterprivacy/](https://addons.mozilla.org/en-US/firefox/addon/betterprivacy/)

- * **GoogleSharing** - If you are worried that google knows your search history, this extension will help you prevent that. [https://addons.mozilla.org/en-us/firefox/addon/googlesharing/](https://addons.mozilla.org/en-us/firefox/addon/googlesharing/)
+ * **GoogleSharing** - If you are worried that google knows your search history, this extension will help prevent that. [https://addons.mozilla.org/en-us/firefox/addon/googlesharing/](https://addons.mozilla.org/en-us/firefox/addon/googlesharing/)

 Proxy Settings